CSS Minifier

 Lightning CSS

-Rust-based, extremely fast.
+Rust-based and quick in build pipelines.
 Handles minification, vendor prefixing, and CSS nesting in one pass.
-The modern choice for new projects.
+Often used in newer frontend projects.

 PurgeCSS / Tailwind JIT